vmware-archive/liota/packages/dev_disc/README.md

 # Start Device Discovery Liota Package (dev_disc.py under /etc/liota/packages/)

-1. when keep dev_disc inside packages_auto.txt:
+a). when keep dev_disc inside packages_auto.txt:

 	sudo python liotad.py (add & is optional)

-2. when dev_disc is not inside packages_auto.txt:
+b). when dev_disc is not inside packages_auto.txt:

 	start package manager with cmd line in 1., then load device discovery package by

 	sudo ./liotapkg.sh load dev_disc/dev_disc

 (can check logs through "tail -f /var/log/liota/liota.log")

 # Verify Device Discovery is started
 messages should be printed out to stdout, e.g.,

 	MqttListener is initialized   # when you have Mqtt inside End Point list

 	CoapListener is initialized   # when you have Coap inside End Point list

 	CoapListerner is running

 	NamedPipeListener is initialized # when you have Named Pipe inside End Point list

 	NamedPipeListener is running

 	MqttListener is running

 	SocketListener is initialized  # when you have Socket inside End Point list

 	SocketListener Server started!

 (if running or started are printed out, listeners are started successfully)

 You can also use CmdMessage to check certain information (under /etc/liota/packages/dev_disc)

 	sudo ./liota_disc_pipe.sh list th

 	sudo ./liota_disc_pipe.sh list dev

 	sudo ./liota_disc_pipe.sh list cfg

 ### How to Start Device Simulator
 Device Simulator Must BE started after Device Discovery module is imported; and should be started separately by (under /etc/liota/packages/dev_disc)

 	sudo python liota_devsim_load.py (add & is optional)

 Verification messages are as followings.

 	MqttSimulator is initialized

 	MqttSimulator is initialized

 	CoapSimulator is initialized

 	CoapSimulator is running

 	NamedPipeSimulator is initialized

 	NamedPipeSimulator is running

 	SocketSimulator is initialized

 	SocketSimulator is running...

 You can also use CmdMessage to check certain information (under /etc/liota/packages/dev_disc)

 	sudo ./liota_devsim_pipe.sh list th

 # In addition, currently the messages sent from device simulators are hard coded (under source code
 liota/dev_sims/coap.py (or mqtt.py, named_pipe.py, socket_clnt.py), and inside run()), like